 Why: When HR is undergoing transformation there are many bumps along the way.
 Perhaps a key transactional role needs to be replaced or the transformation is too much for the incumbent.
 A stra-tactical leader sets the path but is also able to execute and enjoys both pieces equally.

 HR Leaders of smaller organizations

-Why: Smaller organizations have less resources.
+Why: Smaller organizations have fewer resources.
 If one person is out, the whole team is affected.
-A HR leader in a smaller organization can go from an organizational development project to completing I-9’s on the drop of a dime.
+A strategic and tactical HR leader in a smaller organization can go from an organizational development project to completing I-9s on the drop of a dime.